BenCaunt8300/stockit/README.md

 pip3 install .
 ```

-stockit is a python class that aids in easy price estimation and alaysis of stocks
+stockit is a python module that aids in easy price estimation and alaysis of stocks

-stockit_class.py is the real star of the show here.
-It contains a class that has many tools needed for analysis and price estimation of stock or currency prices such as regression and moving average windows.

-stockit_realtime.py is for experimentation and takes real time data from yahoo and with a theoretical $50k and buys as much theoretical stock as it can with it

-it will the use that live data from yahoo finance to allow it to calculate a potential climb or fall in stock price and then make appropriate actions on that information
+Stockit is a python object that on initailization requires a Pandas dataframe containing historic stock prices.
+Stockit is designed to work with the close price and searches for a close column in the dataframe

 stockits regression usage can be demoed here: [bencaunt1232.pythonanywhere.com]
 type ```/stockit-app/[stock name]``` to make the estimation